ronan-s1/buyer_seller_system/README.md

 # Buyer-Seller System

-This system simulates an electronic food marketplace with buyers and sellers.
+This python program simulates an electronic food marketplace with buyers and sellers.
 It allows multiple buyers to connect to a seller and perform various actions which are:
 - buying items,
 - listing available items
 - joining the marketplace